cfarkas/Genotype-variants/README.md

 What is Genotype variants.R?

-Genotype Variants is a R script for adequate visualization of RNA-seq variants on the mouse mm10 build, based on VCF files (Variant Calling Format files, http://samtools.github.io/hts-specs/VCFv4.3.pdf).
+Genotype Variants is an R script for adequate visualization of RNA-seq variants on the mouse mm10 build, based on VCF files (Variant Calling Format files, http://samtools.github.io/hts-specs/VCFv4.3.pdf).
 This R script takes as input two filtered VCF files (from wild-type and KO/KI genotypes, respectively) and output genome-wide plots of variants per genotype, including a summary of chromosomes with differential distribution of variants among genotypes.

 Input Preparation